ArmaanMcleod/CosmosDB/docs/New-CosmosDbTransactionalBatch.md

 ### -Context

-This is an object containing the context information of the Cosmos DB database that will be deleted.
+This is an object containing the context information of the Cosmos DB database that will be accessed for the transactional batch operation.
 It should be created by `New-CosmosDbContext`.

 ```yaml
 Type: Context